 |Term 1||PALS applications open in February and close in March|

-PALS funding is provided to successful applicants during Term 2.
+PALS funding is provided to successful applicants at the commencement of Term 2.

 |Term 3||PALS projects are acquitted by September.

 Acquitted projects are eligible for the PALS Awards.

 Stay up to date on the latest news and updates